Supply Chain Management

 Dr. Mike Umble, Dr. Liz Umble, and Dr. Pedro Reyes Advisors

-The Distribution Management and Technology major is a new major which is now being offered because of the high demand in industry for graduates with distribution and supply chain management training.
-This major is designed to prepare students for rewarding careers in the challenging field of distribution and supply chain management.
-The DMT faculty plans to admit a maximum of 20 students per year into the program.
+The Supply Chain Management major is a new major which is now being offered because of the high demand in industry for graduates with distribution and supply chain management training.
+This major is designed to prepare students for rewarding careers in the challenging field of supply chain management.
+The SCM faculty plans to admit a maximum of 20 students per year into the program.
 Once accepted into the program, students take a prescribed sequence of major courses, including a guaranteed internship with one of our industry partners.
 In addition, MGT 4333 (Procurement and Materials Management) helps the student prepare for the professional certification of Certified Professional in Supply Management (CPSM) offered by the Institute for Supply Management.
 And MGT 4330 (Project Management) will help prepare students to sit for the Project Management Professional (PMP) certification exam offered by the Project Management Institute.